pallets-eco/blinker/docs/source/index.rst

  - thread safety

 Blinker was written by Jason Kirtand and is provided under the MIT License.
-The library supports Python 2.4 or later; Python 3.0 or later;
+The library supports Python 2.7 and Python 3.4 or later;
 or Jython 2.5 or later; or PyPy 1.6 or later.